If you’re reading this right now, chances are you’ve been asking one or more of these questions…

 One is that they’re ahead of the curve when it comes to sleep development.
 So just like some babies walk quite a lot earlier than others, these ‘low sleep needs’ little ones need less sleep from an earlier age.

-My LO was – and still is – one of these ‘low sleep needs’ individuals and my hubby is too – so I’m blaming him for all the sleep challenges we encountered with our boy!
+My little one was – and still is – one of these ‘low sleep needs’ individuals and my hubby is too – so I’m blaming him for all the sleep challenges we encountered with our boy!

 Whatever the reason/s, they’re a unique breed that’s for sure.
-Parents who don’t have a little one like this really can’t relate!
+Parents with little ones who have average to high sleep needs really can’t relate!

 How can I tell if my baby has low sleep needs?

-Full disclosure: as far as I’m aware there is very limited research in this space beyond the studies (like those I referred to above) that have measured sleep quantity in babies and toddlers.
+Full disclosure: as far as I’m aware there is very limited research in this space beyond the studies (like those I referred to above) that have measured sleep duration in babies and toddlers.

 Here are the most common signs I see: